How To Make Perfect Cheesecake

 Roasting pan or other dish big enough to hold the springform pan

-Preheat the oven and warm the cream cheese.
+Heat the oven and soften the cream cheese.
 Arrange a rack in the lower-middle position of the oven and heat to 350°F. Take the blocks of cream cheese out of their boxes and let them come to room temperature on the counter while you prepare the crust, about 30 minutes.

 Coat the pan with butter.
 Use your fingers to coat a small pat of butter all over the bottom and sides of a 9-inch or 10-inch springform pan.